-More information is available about how the Careers Service supports current and prospective students, as well as graduates from Bath: bath.ac.uk/careers.
+More information is available about how Careers supports current and prospective students, as well as graduates from Bath: bath.ac.uk/careers.

-Source: HESA Graduate Outcomes Survey for 2019/20 leavers relating to full-time UK domiciled first-degree University of Bath graduates, 15 months after leaving university.
+Source: HESA Graduate Outcomes Survey for 2020/21 leavers relating to full-time UK domiciled first-degree University of Bath graduates, 15 months after leaving university.

-Copyright Higher Education Statistics Agency Limited part of Jisc 2022.
+Copyright Higher Education Statistics Agency Limited part of Jisc 2023.
 Jisc cannot accept responsibility for any inferences or conclusions derived by third parties from its data.